webdriverio/webdriverio/GOVERNANCE.md

 #### Process for Adding Committers

 1. Add the GitHub user to the "Project Committers" team
+1. Add person to the list of [Current Project Team Members](/AUTHORS.md)
-2. Invite to Gitter team chatroom (`webdriverio/ProjectCommitters`)
+1. Invite to Gitter team chatroom (`webdriverio/ProjectCommitters`)
-3. Tweet congratulations to the new committer from the WebdriverIO Twitter account
+1. Tweet congratulations to the new committer from the WebdriverIO Twitter account

 ### Technical Steering Committee (TSC)